 It doesn't take a whole lot of visualization to see that thicker hardwood floor planks will last longer.
 There is a larger wear layer that won't tread down as fast due to heavy foot traffic.
 Thick planks can still dent and get gouges but they're less likely to crack compared to their thinner counterparts.

 Thick Planks Can Be Refinished Numerous Times

-You've probably heard that a hardwood floor life span can range from 50-70 years up to 100 or more.
+You've probably heard that a hardwood floor life span can range from 50-70 years up to 100 or more (depending on its thickness).
 This is true, but also a bit misleading.
 If a hardwood floor was left “as-is” for 60 years it would look pretty rough.
 Instead, the reason that hardwood floors keep their appeal for the entire length of their installation is because they can be sanded down and stained for a basically “like-new” appearance.
 It makes sense then that the thicker a plank is to start with, the more times it can be refinished.

 Thick Planks Allow for More Versatile Installations

 One thing that many people find out when they install a laminate floor or even a thinner hardwood plank is that they now have a “clicking” sound when they walk.
 This can be annoying for a homeowner, but might also be a violation of a rental agreement in an apartment or condominium.
 Thicker hardwood planks help avoid the clicking and other reverberations sometimes automatically associated with wood flooring.